 Levada do Castelejo and Levada do Furado are both great levada walks in their own right but when combined together on this adventurous route, you are in for a challenging and exciting hike on Madeira Island.
 The walk begins on the Levada do Castelejo with a cliffside path and views to Pico do Arieiro and the highest peaks on the island.
 Once at the river crossing, the trail diverts up the steep forest trail where things get interesting before joining up with the scenic Levada do Furado to circle back to the starting point.

-Most people will do either Levada do Castelejo or Levada do Furado as an out and back or point to point, which means you are on the levada the entire time.
+Most people will do either Levada do Castelejo or Levada do Furado as an out-and-back or point-to-point, which means you are on the Levada the entire time.
 That’s the best option but we combined them and had a very adventurous climb in the middle to link them together.
-That’s important to know so if you just want a levada pick either of those levadas don’t combine them like I did.
+That’s important to know so if you just want a levada pick either of those levadas don’t combine them as I did.

 Want more details and photos?
 View the full blog post here: LEVADA DO CASTELEJO TO LEVADA DO FURADO HIKE

 I hope you enjoyed this hiking guide to Madeira.
-It’s been incredible exploring this island, meeting the locals and documenting all of the adventures you have seen in this guide.
+It’s been incredible exploring this island.
+Meeting the locals and documenting all of the adventures you have seen in this guide has been amazing.
 Leave me a comment below if you think there is a hike I missed that needs to be on this list and I will check it out next time I’m back on the island!

 HAVE YOU READ MY OTHER MADEIRA BLOGS?